introduction-to-python-bsuir-2019/PythonHomework/Desktop/README.md

 |  -l LIMIT, --limit LIMIT|  Limit news topics if this parameter provided
 |  --date DATE      |     Argument, which allows to get cashed news by date.
 Format: YYYYMMDD.
 For getting list of existing dates you can enter any value with this argument.
 For example: '$ rssreader --date .'
 |  -V, --verbose     |    Print all logs in stdout
 | --colorize        |    Print news with colorize mode.
-It's works obly with default output.
+It's works only with default output.
 Sorry, but you can not change colors :( Wait for update...
 |  --to_fb2 PATH    |     Convert news to fb2 format.
 Path must contain exsisting directories Supports LIMIT
 |  --to_pdf PATH   |      Convert news to pdf format.
 Convertation to PDF supports only latin resource.
 Path must contain exsisting directories Supports LIMIT|